Architecture

 Module Purpose

-main.rs Pipeline orchestrator — wires everything together
+main.rs Pipeline orchestrator — wires discover and render phases together

 config.rs Loads site.toml configuration